PuwnZ/google-maps-lib/README.md

 The first parameter of factory is required, but the path file for a log and http-version are not.

 > `http-version` should be a float.

+## Language supported

+Google does not accept all language for their apis.
+You can found all language supported [here](https://developers.google.com/maps/faq#languagesupport)

+> If you don't set the language, google can return partial geocoding response for example.

 ## Testing